ClimateWavers/backend/README.md

    The Django server will be available at `http://localhost:8001`.

-## Setting up a MariaDB Database
+## Setup MariaDB

-### Install MariaDB
-If you haven't already, you need to install MariaDB on your server or local development environment.
-You can download MariaDB from the [official website](https://mariadb.org/).
+To start MariaDB, refer to the database microservice repository `https://github.com/ClimateWavers/database` or the branch - database, at development repository `https://github.com/Olagold-hackxx/ClimateWavers`

 ### Database Configuration
 1. Open your Django project's `settings.py`.